Spotting

 During or after logging them

-Take the details such as park number(s), frequency, mode etc and before you tap Send to save, open the controls panel where you will notice that the “Self-Spotting” button has become “Spot”.
+Take the details such as park number(s), frequency, mode etc and before you tap Send to save, open the controls panel where you will notice that the “Self-Spotting” button has become “Spotting”.
 Simply tap this button now to send a spot for the other operator.
 When the spot is confirmed, save the QSO in the normal way with the “Send” button.

 Working and spotting multiple operators is easy as entering the callsigns as a comma-separated list in the “Their Call” entry field.
 Spotting will then spot both callsigns and subsequent logging will save each as a separate contact.
 See also Multi-Op Operations for more details